dantaeyoung/loomio-school/beginner/getting_started.md

 ### Move decisions to Loomio

 #### If discussions are happening via email...
 Remind the group you've agreeed to use Loomio and request people move the discussion over there.
-Sometimes it can be helpful to copy and past what's been said so far and directly give everyone the Loomio link.
+Sometimes it can be helpful to copy and paste what's been said so far and directly give everyone the Loomio link.

 #### If decisions are being made in-person...
 Recall why you wanted to use Loomio, and ask if the group wants to move the discussion online before concluding a decision.
 Common reasons are to include people who aren't in the room, and create documentation for future reference.